hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 1. First lady and opposite gentleman cross over, offering right hands across giving left hands, and fall in a line, set four in a line.
 2. Half promenade to opposite places.
-3. First lady & gentleman advance twice, at second time the honours {13} at second time the honours of the dance, or in plain terms, [^2]bow and curtsey.
+3. First lady & gentleman advance twice, at second time the honours {13} at second time the honours of the dance, or in plain terms, [Another reprehensible custom is creeping in videlicet: Instead of doing the honours to your vis-à-vis wheeling round and doing them to partners.
+This may be new (?) but is neither polite nor politic.
+Avoid it.]bow and curtsey.
 4. Four advance and retire: half right and left.

 ### Fourth figure.
 La pastorale.